GroundAura/Object-Categorization-Framework/docs/wiki/FormList-Reference.md

 ### Item

-> Used as way to import [`AMMO`] items into FormLists, as currently creating ammo collections in FLM v1.7.0 causes CTDs.
+> Used as way to import [`AMMO`] items into FormLists, as creating ammo collections in FLM v1.7.0 causes CTDs.
+This is fixed as of FLM v1.7.1, so I will eventually be moving ammo categorization from FormLists to Keywords and FLM collections.

 - `OCF_FL_AMMO_Playable`